 There are both pros and cons to gardening with black plastic.
-I’ll go over a few of these below to help you decide if it is right for you.
+I’ll go over a few of these below to help you decide if this gardening technique is right for you.

 Pros of Gardening with Black Plastic

-Putting black plastic down before you plant your garden has many advantages.
+Putting down black plastic before you plant your garden has many advantages.
 First it keeps the weeds down.
-Weeds can’t grow through the plastic so the only place you may have to weed is around the edges of the holes you cut into it for the plants.
+Weeds can’t grow through the plastic so the only place you may have to weed is around the edges of the holes you cut for the plants.
 The weeds aren’t taking nutrients and fertilizer from the ground when they aren’t able to sprout.
 So instead of spending your weekends weeding, you can enjoy your garden.

 Cons of Gardening with Black Plastic